4xLoff/4xloff.github.io/_posts/blog/2023-11-24-Review-eCPPTv2.md

 ## Conclution

-"I'm not telling you to follow everything I say to the letter.
+I'm not telling you to follow everything I say to the letter.
 What I'm trying to convey is that if you study conscientiously, you can earn this certification and any other.
 I won't say it's easy because in life, nothing is easy.
 In summary, study, take notes on everything, capture everything, and if you get stuck, rest, breathe, backtrack, review your notes, think outside the box.
 You might face this more than once, so come back.
-Without much else to tell you, just want to say, see you in OSCP."
+Without much else to tell you, just want to say, see you in OSCP.